joshuadavidnelson/disable-blog/README.md

 	- Filters 'post' post type out of main query.
 	- Disables "Press This" functionality.
 	- Disables post by email configuration.
+	- Hides Category and Tag permalink base options, if they are not supported by a custom post type.
+	- Hides "Toggle Comments" link on Welcome screen if comments are only supported for posts.
+	- Hides default category and default post format on Writing Options screen.
+	- Replace the REST API availability site health check with a duplicate function that uses the `page` type instead of the `post` type (avoids false positive error in Site Health).

 **Note that this plugin will not delete anything - existing posts, comments, categories and tags will remain in your database.**